 Financial aid awards available through the College of Architecture are merit-based scholarships and fellowships only.
 Teaching Assistantships are available only to qualified graduate students after they have completed their first year of study.
 To be considered for a scholarship or fellowship, please check yes to the application question "Do you wish to be considered for financial assistance from IIT?"

 These scholarships were awarded for the 2015-16 academic year and are subject to change.

 Graduate College Dean’s Fellowships:

-Fellowship in the following year(s) for an amount between $2,000 and $8,000 per year, as determined by departmental needs and hours of service a student is willing to provide in return for this tuition and stipend fellowship.
+Teaching Assistant Positions: Students may receive an amount between $5,000 and $9,000 per year, as determined by departmental needs and hours of service a student is willing to provide in return for this tuition and stipend fellowship.
 To qualify, a student must be a full-time (9 credit hours) graduate student and maintain grades of a B average or better.

 Scholarship information and deadlines are typically posted in spring semester for the annual Spring Awards jury.

 Nagle/Hartray Scholarship: Award to be used for tuition.
 Open to M.Arch students.

 Brothers Finfer Scholarship: Award to be used for tuition.
 Open to M. Arch students.